unixag-zw/git-cheat-sheet/README.md

 git checkout master -- README.md
 ```

-### I want to copy the last commit from another branch into my branch.
+### Copy the last commit from another branch into my branch.

 When you don't want to merge a branch into your current working tree, you can use the `cherry-pick` command to copy specific commit-changes into your working tree.
 Doing so creates a new commit on top of the current branch: